 Who better to help teach character education than Martin Luther King Jr.?
-My class had a meaningful discussion about one of the most famous quotes from his “I Have a Dream” speech:
+Today I’m sharing a writing activity that aligns with one of the most famous quotes from his “I Have a Dream” speech:

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin, but by the content of their character.”